-The outbreak of the novel strain of coronavirus, specifically identified as COVID-19 has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
-These measures, which has included the implementation of travel bans, self-imposed quarantine periods and social distancing, caused material disruption to business globally.
+The outbreak of the novel strain of coronavirus, specifically identified as COVID-19 resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
+These measures, which have included the implementation of travel bans, self-imposed quarantine periods and social distancing, caused material disruption to business globally.
 During this time, global equity markets have experienced significant volatility and periods of weakness.
 Governments and central banks reacted with significant monetary and fiscal interventions designed to stabilize economic conditions.
 The ultimate duration and impact of COVID-19 is unknown at this time, as is the efficacy of the government and central bank interventions.
 It is not possible to reliably estimate the length and severity of these developments and the impact on the financial results and condition of the Company and its subsidiaries in future periods.
+However, on May 5, 2023, the World Health Organization declared that COVID was no longer a global health emergency.